outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

       - a ratio of randomness is allowed in nature because the rules limiting interactions are finite

     - why do symmetries evolve in complex systems? so that differences can develop/stack within the symmetry range, leading to more differences when those differences interact with differences from other symmetries

+  - explore how to map position to variable structures like networks/loops/trees (like how rank assigns standardized relative position to values - how would you assign a position to nodes in a network in a similarly standardized way - an attribute like connection count or node type, or a trajectory position, or another method)

   - structural mismatches of solutions & problems